MarcoSantibanez/Update-a-File-Through-a-Python-Algorithm/README.md

 Update an allow_list using Python

-Project description:
+**Project description:**

-At my organization, access to restricted content is controlled with an allow list of IP addresses.
+At my organization, access to restricted content was to be controlled with an allow list of IP addresses.
 The "allow_list.txt" file identifies these IP addresses.
 A separate remove list identifies IP addresses that should no longer have access to this content.
 I created an algorithm to automate updating the "allow_list.txt" file and remove these IP addresses that should